Quick start

 What should I double-check before trusting the answer?

 PPI is not the same as perceived sharpness.
-Viewing distance, scaling, panel quality, anti-aliasing, and eyesight also matter.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Viewing distance, operating-system scaling, panel quality, subpixel layout, anti-aliasing, eyesight, brightness, and content quality also matter.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Is PPI the same as DPI?